tc39/eshost/README.md

 * async: True if the test is expected to call `$.destroy()` on the root realm when it's finished.
 When false, $.destroy() is added for you.

+#### stop(): Promise<void>
+Stops the currently executing script.
+For a console host, this simply kills the child process.
+For browser hosts, it will kill the current window and create a new one.

+#### destroy(): Promise<void>
+Destroys the agent, closing any of its associated resources (eg. browser windows, child processes, etc.).

 ##### Result Object
 An object with the following keys: